About

 Where I'm Headed

-I’m looking for junior DevOps, SRE, platform, or backend systems roles where:
+I'm looking for junior backend engineering roles where:

 - Reliability matters